 Maintenance and repair

-The robot (AMS, VMS) version of Ekomilk Horizon Essential (end-user mature prototype) can be shipped from March 2018.
-Orders can be placed from January 2018.
+The special robot versions of Ekomilk Horizon Essential (EHER) and Ekomilk Horizon Unlimited (EHUR) can be shipped from October 2018.
 Ekomilk Horizon Essential only measures SCC (somatic cell count).

 R&D partnership program

-Ekomilk& keep adding features and improving accuracy of milk analysis thanks for AI (self learning algorithms).
+Ekomilk& keep adding features and improving accuracy of milk analysis thanks for AI (ML, self learning algorithms).